PQguanfang/Battlegrounds/README.md

 > @ (Lead of [ImpladeDeveloped](http://github.com/ImpladeDeveloped) team!

 **TO-DO**
-- [] Add a texture pack's download link to README.MD!
+- [ ] Add a texture pack's download link to description here!
-- [] Manage and Update all configurations!
+- [ ] Manage and Update all configurations!
-- [] Finding an errors!
+- [ ] Finding an errors!

 ```
 Don't tell your friend's dev, okay?
 JK.